 You must first have a working mailbox with IMAP or POP3 access.
 On the Mailhandler configuration page, choose "Add mailbox" and fill in the access details for your mailbox.
 Under "default commands", enter

 taxonomy: [Listserv] (or whatever taxonomy term you'd prefer- be sure to actually create the term for this to work).
-Make sure to enable cron processing, and I recommend deleting messages after they are processed to prevent issues like #368860: Mailhandler processes ALL messages if "Delete messages after they are processed" option is checked..
+Make sure to enable cron processing, and I recommend deleting messages after they are processed to prevent issues like .
 Optionally install and enable Mailsave to automatically include attachments to emails on posts.
 Now in order to retrieve new content automatically, cron must run Mailhandler on a regular basis, for instance every 5 minutes.
 You could simply set Drupal's cron to run every 5 minutes, but this will unnecessarily impact site performance.
 I recommend installing Elysia cron and configuring it to run most cron tasks on a more typical schedule (once per day), and only running Mailhandler and Notifications every 5 minutes.
 Finally, if anyone might be posting to your mailing list using Microsoft software (Outlook), you should install the Office HTML filter in order to prevent all of its junk HTML from showing up on postings.

 Distributing messages to subscribers